Education Stipends: Your 2026 Guide

 A prepaid stipend is one in which your company gives you the money upfront.
 It typically comes in the form of a prepaid card, like a gift card, and you can use it when you purchase the learning activity of your choice.

-Why employers offer an education stipend
+Why employers offer an educational stipend

 While it may seem like offering an education stipend only benefits employees, it's also something employers can benefit from in many ways.
 When you invest in your employees' development, you might experience an improved overall performance from your staff, increased employee engagement, and workers with enhanced skills and knowledge that can help with your bottom line.
 It could even help attract new talent.